-- Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
-Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of the Formula One Commission. - h) For the purposes of this Article a set of tyres will be deemed to comprise two front and two rear tyres of the same specification.
+Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
+Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of the Formula One Commission.

+75) Quantity of tyres